berylyvos/yojoudb/README.md

 # yojoudb
-A persistent key-value store based on Bitcask that supports the Redis protocol.
+A persistent key-value store based on Bitcask.

 ## Benchmarks